 Jumping, grooming and teeth chattering were other features increased in the morphine-dependent rats as a result of drug withdrawal.
-These are among common symptoms observed in similar investigations ^{38,39}.
-These can be associated with increased nervous system activity due to the absence of morphine's sedative effects and increased muscle tension or heightened anxiety during withdrawal 40.
-Results of this study suggested that prescription of naringin could significantly reduce these features.
+These are among common symptoms observed in similar investigations.
+These can be associated with increased nervous system activity due to the absence of morphine's sedative effects and increased muscle tension or heightened anxiety during withdrawal.40 Results of this study suggested that prescription of naringin could significantly reduce these features.
 Up to now, there is limited scientific research specifically linking naringin consumption to the reduction of morphine withdrawal symptoms, such as jumping, grooming, and teeth chattering.
-However, naringin has been studied for its potential effects on opioid receptors and opioid withdrawal in animal models 41.
-Some studies have suggested that naringin may exhibit certain properties that could be beneficial in managing opioid withdrawal symptoms.
-For example, it has been shown to interact with the opioid receptor system and modulate the release of certain neurotransmitters involved in pain and addiction pathways 42.
+However, naringin has been studied for its potential effects on opioid receptors and opioid withdrawal in animal models.41 Some studies have suggested that naringin may exhibit certain properties that could be beneficial in managing opioid withdrawal symptoms.
+For example, it has been shown to interact with the opioid receptor system and modulate the release of certain neurotransmitters involved in pain and addiction pathways.42

-In the discussion of the most appropriate dose of the naringin to have an effect on preventing the adverse effects of morphine, the results of the study showed that the dose of 50 mg/kg of the naringin showed more appropriate effects.
+In the discussion of the most appropriate dose of naringin to for preventing the adverse effects of morphine, the results of the study showed that the dose of 50 mg/kg of naringin showed more appropriate effects.